-- 1. Add the water to a large bowl. - 2.
-Add the salt and stir until it has dissolved. - 3.
-Add the olive oil and tomato paste and stir until the tomato paste has dissolved. - 4.
-Add the sponge and whisk thoroughly. - 5.
-In a separate smaller bowl, combine the flour and chopped rosemary. - 6.
-Add the flour and rosemary mixture to the large bowl and combine with the water to form a slightly sticky ball. - 7.
-In the large bowl use a soft plastic bowl scraper (or wet hands) to stretch and fold by pulling one edge of the dough from one side and fold it back on itself; rotate 1⁄4 turn and repeat through several full turns.
+- 1. Add the water to a large bowl.

+- 2. Add the salt and stir until it has dissolved.

+- 3. Add the olive oil and stir thoroughly.

+- 4. Add the seeds and mix through.

+- 5. Add the sponge and whisk thoroughly.

+- 6. Add the flour and combine with the water to form a slightly sticky ball.

+- 7. Use a soft plastic bowl scraper (or wet hands) to stretch and fold by pulling one edge of the dough from one side and fold it back on itself; rotate 1⁄4 turn and repeat through several full turns.
 Cover and leave for 10 minutes. - 8.
 Repeat stretch and fold three more times at 10-minute intervals.
 This creates structure in the dough without kneading.
 If pressed for time, skip this step and spend more time on step 7. - 9.
 Cover and leave to rise for an hour. - 10.
-Prepare two proofing baskets by generously dusting the bases and sides with flour or semolina.

-- 11. Lightly dust a clean work surface with flour (or semolina).
-Turn out the dough on the work surface and cut it into two equal amounts if making two loves.
-Gently shape the lumps into rolls about the length of the proofing baskets. - 12.
-Lay one roll in each basket and cover.
+Prepare proofing basket by generously dusting the base and sides with flour. - 11.
+Lightly dust a clean work surface with flour (or semolina).
+Turn out the dough on the work surface.
+Gently shape the lump into a roll about the length of the proofing basket. - 12.
+Lay the roll into the basket and cover.
 The dough can be left overnight in the fridge like this.
 It will slowly rise in the fridge. - 13.
 When the dough has risen with its top roughly level with the edges of the basket (about double its original size) it is ready to bake, pre-heat oven to 250°C. If you have a pizza stone, you can bake on that. - 14.
-Turn the loaves out onto baking paper covered tray or bread peel. - 15.
-Slice each loaf down the middle with a sharp serrated knife (bread knife is good). - 16.
-Place the bread into the oven or slide the loaves onto the pizza stone. - 17.
+Turn the loaf out onto baking paper covered tray or bread peel. - 15.
+Slice the loaf down the middle with a sharp serrated knife (bread knife is good). - 16.
+Place the bread into the oven or slide the loaf onto the pizza stone. - 17.
 Place a shallow metal dish with a cup of hot water in the bottom of the oven to create steam. - 18.
 Turn the oven down to 220°C and bake for 30 minutes, or until brown.
+You can leave the oven at 250°C for a thicker crust if you like.